 Cool factor: This pumpkin has a zipper!
-It is a bit wide so I trimmed it thinner.
+I trimmed the zipper thinner since it was quite wide.

-Crack out the hot glue gun and glue it along the outside shape and around the skull and boney hands.
+Crack out the hot glue gun and glue it along the outside of the shape and around the skull and boney hands.

 It adds great dimension!
 It can be some old zipper that doesn’t work any more.
-Can’t wait to see it in the dark?
-NO CANDLES!
-A small night light plug-in or battery light will work.
-The walls are thinner than real pumpkins.
+I can’t wait to see it in the dark, but DO NOT use candles for this jack-o-lantern!
+A small night light plug-in or battery light will work as the walls on these are thinner than real pumpkins.

 Wowsa!
 Is that not the ‘bestest’ pumpkin you’ve ever seen?!
-And I like my dollar store bird skeleton as well.
-You will look forward to puling this guy out every year and dazzling all the trick-or-treaters.
+And I like my dollar store bird skeleton as well, or sit it with some ghosts and witches on the front porch.
+You will look forward to pulling this guy out every year and dazzling all the kids and trick-or-treaters.
+You may even find them on sale as October progresses.
 And be proud to say you made it yourself when they ask… Good job!